dmbarbour/glas/docs/GlasApps.md

 * access to local storage

 A web-app should compile to an HTML document using JavaScript or WASM.

+## Design: Applications as Service Consumers and Providers

+A system can serve as an introducer between components.
+One option is hard-wiring components, but a more interesting option is that applications discover each other.
+Each application can declare the services they provide and consume, preferably with enough precision to form a topological dependency graph.

+The question, then, is how to identify services.
+We might express a service as a session-type.
+Perhaps service dependencies can also be expressed as session types.

+In any case, this is low priority.

 ## Immediate Mode GUI